sprin/qjb-qexec-sqlalchemy/README.rst

 What kinds of queries can you do?
 =================================

-Because the JSON objects mirror the structure of SQLAlchemy Expression Language queries, which mirror the structure of the query tree (the result of parsing the SQL statement), it is theoretically possible for Quijibo to be able execute any arbitrary query that Alchemy can.
+Because the JSON objects mirror the structure of `SQL Alchemy`_ Expression Language queries, which mirror the structure of the query tree (the result of parsing the SQL statement), it is theoretically possible for Quijibo to be able execute any arbitrary query that Alchemy can.
 How much power you want to give